forcellatofrancesco/Engine3D/README.md

 ## UML diagrams
 ![UML](uml.svg)

+Thanks also to @davideporcu for helping me to realize this diagram.
 ## V1.0.0
 * Create a solid by adding nodes and connections between them
 * Rotate a solid by X axes, Y axes, Z axes